UncommonModels/Free-Trak-Templates/README.md

 # Free-Trak-Templates
-Templates for laser cutting Free-Track endplates.
+Templates for laser cutting Free-Track endplates using 1/4" plywood.